Call us now:

 What activities are covered by the Thailand Factory Act?

-The activities covered include all industrial operations, including the packaging, processing, storage and destruction of goods.
-However, an exception applies to state-controlled enterprises.
-For reasons of national security, these are partially exempt under Section 4, but are still required to comply with similar standards.
+The law covers all industrial activities, including the packaging, processing, storage, and destruction of goods.
+State-controlled enterprises benefit from a limited exception.
+For reasons of national security, Section 4 partially exempts them, but they must still comply with comparable regulatory standards.

 What are the different categories of factories covered by the Thailand Factory Act?